-Newcomer EL - This course is specially designed for recent immigrants who have very little or no English proficiency.
-Students in this program develop linguistic survival skills and support as they begin to adapt to their new surroundings.
-Placement in this course is based on scores on the WIDA Screener and teacher input.
+Newcomer EL - The Newcomer ELD course is specially designed for recent immigrants who have little or no English proficiency.
+Students in this program develop linguistic survival skills and support as they begin to adapt to their new culture.
+Placement in this class is based on scores on the WIDA ACCESS or WIDA Screener and teacher input.

-Beginning EL - This course introduces identified English Learners to basic vocabulary and linguistic structures that they can put to practice in their content area courses.
+Beginning EL - The Beginning ELD course introduces identified English Learners to basic vocabulary and linguistic structures that they can put to practice in their content area courses.
 Students strengthen listening, reading, speaking, and writing proficiency in English.
 They learn specific language and phrases for real-world situations, as well as for their academic areas of math, science, social studies and language arts.
 The teacher provides support for students and teaches them tools and strategies to employ as they master the basics of the English language such as identifying the main idea, sequencing events, and sorting fact from opinion.
-Placement in this course is based on scores on the WIDA ACCESS or WIDA Screener and teacher input.
+Placement in this class is based on scores on the WIDA ACCESS or WIDA Screener and teacher input.

-Intermediate EL - This course gives students opportunities to practice and continue to develop their English reading, writing, listening, and speaking skills.
+Intermediate EL - The Intermediate ELD course gives students opportunities to practice and continue to develop their English reading, writing, listening, and speaking skills.
 Students learn new grammatical structures and apply them in the academic areas of math, science, social studies, language arts, and everyday school situations.
 Among other skills, students learn how to successfully identify point of view, ask for clarification, describe and expand on topics in writing, solve problems, and express their opinions.
-Placement in this course is based on scores on the WIDA ACCESS or WIDA Screener and teacher input.
+Placement in this class is based on scores on the WIDA ACCESS or WIDA Screener and teacher input.